a-synchronous/rubico/TRANSDUCERS.md

 # Transducers
-Transducers enable wrangling of very large or infinite streams of data in a composable and memory efficient way.
-Say you had `veryBigData` in an array
+Transducers enable composable and memory efficient wrangling of very large or infinite streams of data.
+Say you had `veryBigData` in an array:

 ```javascript
 const veryBigData = [/* many items in here */]